For women at risk for lymphedema

 - Be extra careful when shaving your underarms, and use a clean razor on clean skin.

-- Use an insect repellent to avoid bug bites when outdoors.
-If you are stung by a bee on the affected arm, clean and put ice on the area and raise the arm.
-Keep it clean, and call your doctor or nurse if the sting shows any signs of infection.
+- Use an insect repellent to help prevent bug bites when outdoors.
+If you’re bit or stung on the affected arm, clean and put ice on the area and raise the arm.
+Keep it clean, and call your cancer care team if the bite or sting shows any signs of infection.

 Be aware of cellulitis.

 Cellulitis is an infection in the tissues just under your skin.
-Signs of this problem include redness, warmth, fever, pain, and flu-like symptoms.
-Report this urgent medical problem to your doctor right away.
+Signs and symptoms of this problem include redness, warmth, fever, pain, and flu-like symptoms.
+This is an urgent medical problem that you need to tell your doctor about right away.

 Cellulitis can lead to or worsen lymphedema.
-In fact, if it becomes a repeated problem, suppressive antibiotics may be used to keep it under control.
+In fact, if it becomes a repeated problem, antibiotics may be needed to keep it under control.

 Try to avoid burns and extreme temperatures.